You are here

 Brief description

 This is a deformity of the big toe (hallux) where the distal end of the toe is deflected laterally (away from the midline).
-This results in a bulge at the first metatarsophalangeal joint which can become larger due to friction induced bone growth, bursa and skin callus.
+This results in a bump on the side of the foot at the base of the first toe which can become painful and affect walking and choice of footwear.
 The bony or soft tissue growth is also called a bunion.

 Confirming the diagnosis

-To confirm the diagnosis there needs to be evidence of clinical signs of great toe deformity.
-The nature of the deformity is further delineated by xray or MRI scan imaging.
+To confirm the diagnosis there needs to be evidence of clinical symptoms and signs of great toe deformity.
+Xray imaging can be used to determine the degree of deformity and assist with treatment planning.

 Additional diagnoses covered by these SOPs